waridh/waridh.github.io/docs/_notes/ocaml/ch02_00_basics_of_ocaml.md

 Other than just the compiler and the interpreter, you also have access to debuggers, IDEs and analysis tools for things like performance, memory usage, and correctness.

+***

+All of these components are covered thoroughly in this class.